Abu-Salah-Musha-Lemon/Lab-report/embeddenSystem/README.md

 # Lab-report
-##Experiment name:
-#Design and display a reprogrammable embedded computer using an 8051microcontroller.
+#01.Experiment name: Design and display a reprogrammable embedded computer using an 8051microcontroller.